davidepi/spectre-light/src/README.md

 ### Other files
 Here is an explanation of the other files not mentioned in the previous sections
 - [localization.h](./localization.h) contains the strings for every message that will be printed by the console
-- [settings.h](./settings.h) contains several defines and global settings used throughout the whole project
+- [settings.h](./settings.h) contains several defines and global settings used throughout the whole project, several constants and some security checks
-- [validator.h](./validator.h) this file is automatically included by the file settings.h and contains the definition of several constants and some security checks